Medium

 Application Procedure:

 The application requires a letter of recommendation from a faculty member, an unofficial transcript, a current resume or C.V., and a short essay stating your research interests.
-Applications will be due January 31, 2024, at 5 pm EST. Your Letter of Recommendation will be due on February 5, 2024.
-Selection and placement of students will take place in February and March.
-Applicants who are not placed will be notified in March.
+Applications were due Feburary 3, 2024, at 5 pm EST. Letters of Recommendation were due on February 5, 2024.
+Selection and placement of students took place in February and March.
+Applicants who were not placed were notified in March.